 For the filling:

-- Mix butter and cheese until creamy and smooth.
+- Mix 1 tablespoon unsalted butter and 2 tablespoons cream cheese, both softened, until creamy and smooth.

 Cass says